 Nantucket Maria Mitchell Association Announces Future Aquarium & Discovery Center

-For more than forty years, the MMA Aquarium has inspired explorers of all ages to protect the Nantucket Sound’s natural ecosystem through living exhibits, marine science programming, and environmental education.
+For more than forty years, the MMA Aquarium has inspired explorers of all ages to protect Nantucket Sound’s natural ecosystems through living exhibits, marine science programming, and environmental education.
 Its mission is to connect people to nature through the sky, land, and sea of Nantucket Island.
-Within this time, the Maria Mitchell Association made a land swap with the Nantucket Islands Land Bank – 28 Washington Street, for 33 Washington Street – with the long-term intention of developing a larger aquarium and discovery center.
+Within the last fifteen years, the MMA made a land swap with the Nantucket Islands Land Bank – 28 Washington Street, for 33 Washington Street – with the long-term intention of developing a larger aquarium and discovery center.
 In November 2023, the lease for 28 Washington Street will end and the MMA will begin their planning efforts to reimagine the 33 Washington Street property.
 The Maria Mitchell Association plans to formally announce its capital campaign in 2024 and has been working with CCS of Boston on campaign planning and feasibility.

-The Maria Mitchell Association is a private non-profit organization.
-Founded in 1902, the MMA works to preserve the legacy of Nantucket native astronomer, naturalist, librarian, and educator, Maria Mitchell.
+The Maria Mitchell Association was founded in 1902 to preserve the legacy of Nantucket native astronomer, naturalist, librarian, and educator, Maria Mitchell.
+After she discovered a comet in 1847, Mitchell’s international fame led to many achievements and awards, including an appointment as the first female professor of astronomy at Vassar College.
+Maria Mitchell believed in “learning by doing” and today that philosophy is reflected in the MMA’s mission statement, programs, research projects, and other activities.
 The Maria Mitchell Association operates two observatories, a natural science museum, an aquarium, a research center, and preserves the historic birthplace of Maria Mitchell.
 A wide variety of science and history-related programming is offered throughout the year for people of all ages.

 ###